 If you are interested in making this language change, here is what you need to add to your website.
 First, change the title of your service from “Day of” or “Month of” to Wedding Management.
-Then, add this one line to explain it.
+Then, add these lines to explain it.

 Please leave a comment and let me know your thoughts!

 This is a guest post by Renée Dalo.
 Renee is the CEO and Lead Planner of Moxie Bright Events, a boutique wedding planning firm in Los Angeles, CA. Renée is also a Leader for The Rising Tide Society’s Tuesdays Together and a strong believer in “community over competition”.
 She can’t say no to anything Kate Spade, a weekend getaway, or a well-made bellini.
-You can find Renée on Instagram at @moxiebrightevents and in person this July at the Creative at Heart Conference in Denver, CO, where she is pleased to be a panelist.
+You can find Renée on Instagram at @moxiebrightevents.

 If you need guidance on your wedding planning packages and pricing, learn more about our professional guide: Pricing With Confidence: Secrets to Profitable Pricing & Services for Professional Wedding Planners.